zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

   is used as a parameter to the filesystem to provide information about the flash device in use, such as the block size and number of blocks available.

-- ``flash/its_flash.c`` - Contains the ``its_flash`` implementation which sits
+- ``flash/its_flash.c`` - Contains the ``its_flash`` implementations common to
+  all flash types.

+- ``flash/its_flash_nor.c`` - Implements the ITS flash interface for a NOR flash device, on top of the CMSIS flash interface implemented by the target.

-  on top of CMSIS flash interface implemented by the target.
+- ``flash/its_flash_ram.c`` - Implements the ITS flash interface for an emulated flash device using RAM, on top of the CMSIS flash interface implemented by the target.
-  The CMSIS flash interface **must** be implemented for each target based on its flash controller.

 - ``flash/its_flash_info_internal.c`` - Defines an instance of the
   ``struct its_flash_info_t`` type for the internal flash device based on